DETAILED ACTION

 (Taunay [0084] Distances between different first positioning devices 10 may be stored in a memory 15 of one or more first positioning devices 10.)

 Regarding Claim 12.
-(Currently amended) A computer-readable storage medium, wherein the computer- readable storage medium stores a computer program; and the computer program, when executed by a processor, implements the action execution method according to
+A non-transitory computer-readable storage medium, wherein the computer- readable storage medium stores a computer program; and the computer program, when executed by a processor, implements the action execution method according to claim 1.

 Regarding Claim 13.
 Taunay discloses A computer device, wherein the computer device comprises a memory and a processor; the memory stores a computer program; and the computer program, when executed by the processor, implements the distance determination method according to claim 6.